 Proposed Int.
 No. 737-A

-By Council Members Rodriguez, Espinal, Chin, Rivera, Constantinides, Rosenthal, Reynoso, Menchaca, Ayala, Van Bramer, Levine, Levin, Cumbo, Kallos, Treyger, the Public Advocate (Mr. Williams), Perkins, Eugene, Ampry-Samuel, Adams, Miller, Koslowitz, Rose, Gibson, King, Barron, Dromm, Salamanca, Maisel and Diaz
+By Council Members Rodriguez, Chin, Rivera, Rosenthal, Reynoso, Menchaca, Ayala, Van Bramer, Levine, Levin, Cumbo, Kallos, Treyger, the Public Advocate (Mr. Williams), Perkins, Eugene, Ampry-Samuel, Adams, Miller, Koslowitz, Rose, Gibson, Barron, Dromm, Salamanca, Maisel, R. Diaz and Cabán

 A Local Law to amend the administrative code of the city of New York, in relation to creating a small business lease program for establishing an environment for fair negotiations in the commercial lease renewal process in order to determine reasonable lease terms